threefoldfoundation/info_sdk/src/10. Marketplace/threebot.md

 ![](./img/3Bot_2.png)

 Select the backup & restore password.
-Your solution has backup and restore you can access them through the dashboard.
+Your solution has backup and restore you could access them through the dashboard.

 ![](./img/3Bot_3.png)